Home Germany Courses About Register

 04

-The Verb Always Goes in Second Position
+The Verb Always Takes Second Position in a Sentence

 Ich lerne heute Deutsch.Heute lerne ich Deutsch.
 (Today I learn German.)